10+ Indoor Play Spaces in Philly for Babies and Toddlers

 Little ones are sure to delight in storytimes and music classes at Momo's Tree House.
 Free storytimes are held in Old City on Wednesdays and Filter Square on Tuesdays.
 Drop-in on a music class on Fridays.

-While the museum itself is not a baby/toddler play space, the spacious Outside In exhibit on the third floor is intended for children aged 3 - 8.
+While the museum itself is not a baby/toddler play space, the spacious Outside In exhibit on the third floor is intended for children aged 3 to 8.
 Kids can touch live animals, climb in an eagle's nest, relax in science reading nook, play dress up and explore many other hands-on learning stations.

 The Art Museum holds regular Baby Bird Playdates where little ones can participate in circle time with games and music.
 Parents appreciate the gallery walks with other families, gaining culture while playing with the kiddos.
 Stroller Tours offer parents of babies under one year of age a chance to explore the museum in the company of other families.